 Booking a stopover is a great way to see somewhere new.
 It also gives a break between flights, this is a Multi-City flight.

-If we choose a stopover.
-It’s time to collect the luggage, grab a taxi or transport and head to the hotel for a few nights.
-It’s great to relax and explore.
+If we choose a stopover, we collect the luggage, grab a taxi or transport and head to the hotel for a few nights.
+It’s just great to relax and explore.

 However, we found the whole process through the airport at Houston a bit of an ordeal!
 We needed to go through immigration, then collect our bags.
-Queueing in a very British fashion, staying behind marked lines.
-Waiting patiently to be called to a booth, by whichever official was free first.
+Queueing in a very British fashion, staying behind marked lines, we waited patiently to be called to a booth, by whichever official was free first.

-I was summoned to an official, followed by Nigel to a different official a little further along.
-As I got waved through after a short questioning on where I was going and why.
-Poor Nigel was questioned over why he was flying to New Zealand, through the unusual route of the USA.
+Finally, I was summoned to an official, followed by Nigel to a different official a little further along.
+As I got waved through after a short questioning on where I was going and why, Nigel was questioned over why he was flying to New Zealand, through the unusual route of the USA?
 Why did he book that flight?
 Who was he flying with?
-At this point, he thought, does the official mean Singapore Airlines, or my wife?!!
+At this point, he thought, does the official mean Singapore Airlines, or my wife?!